polkadot-js/apps/packages/ui-identicon/src/beachball/README.md

 - Split source into self-contained functions (TODO: future testing)
 - Everything has been updated to use flow
 - Test the library functions
-- Copyright headers added (original also under ISC)
+- Copyright headers added (original also under Apache-2.0)

 ## Usage